-- approximately \$10.7 million available for Economic Development activities and potential use of program income based on allocation and utilization of funds - ➢ funds available through an application process to: - $\checkmark$ local governments for loans to businesses in order to create or retain jobs; - $\checkmark$ local governments for awards to businesses for training needs - $\checkmark$ local governments for awards to businesses for capital investment or new technologies - $\checkmark$ support a statewide system of entrepreneurial and microenterprise development - ✓ support small businesses - Commerce will award an estimated 10 loans which will assist in creating or retaining approximately 1,000 new jobs, 510 of which shall be for low- and moderate-income workers - Commerce will also make awards (grants, loans, or equity investments) for employee training, fixed asset and working capital financing, and other activities allowed under the federal guidelines.
+- ➤ approximately \$596,000 available for Economic Development activities and potential use of program income based on allocation and utilization of funds - > funds available through an application process to: - ✓ local governments for loans to businesses in order to create or retain jobs; - ✓ local governments for awards to businesses for training needs - ✓ local governments for awards to businesses for capital investment or new technologies - ✓ support a statewide system of entrepreneurial and microenterprise development - ✓ support small businesses - ➤ an estimated 1 loan will be awarded which will assist in creating or retaining approximately 50 jobs, 26 of which shall be for low- and moderate-income workers - ➤ grants to units of general local government for business assistance (grants, loans, or equity investments) relating to employee training, fixed asset and working capital financing, and other activities allowed under the federal guidelines.
+Loans will be repaid to local non-profit economic development entities administering the local CDBG-ED revolving loan fund.